-AFS 101 Air Force Today I. 1 hr.
+AFS 101 Heritage and Values I. 1 hr.

-A survey course of topics relating to the Air Force and national defense.
-Discussion of purpose, structure, and career opportunities in the United States Air Force.
-Introduction to effective written communications.
-The AFS 101 Leadership Laboratory is a co-curricular activity that includes a study of Air Force customs and courtesies, drill and ceremonies, and military commands.
-Code C. (F)
+A survey course serving as an introduction to the Air and Space Forces.
+The course focuses on information needed to be better informed about the role of the USAF and USSF.
+The course allows students to examine general aspects of the Department of the Air Force, leadership fundamentals, service benefits, and opportunities for officers.
+Leadership Laboratory is a co-curricular activity that includes a study of Air Force customs and courtesies, drill, and ceremonies, and military commands.
+Code C.

-AFS 102 Air Force Today II.
+AFS 102 Heritage and Values II.
 1 hr.